rhysd/go-github-selfupdate/README.md

 - Retrieve the proper binary for the OS and arch where the binary is running
 - Update the binary with rollback support on failure
 - Tested on Linux, macOS and Windows (using Travis CI and AppVeyor)
-- Many archive and compression formats are supported (zip, gzip, tar)
+- Many archive and compression formats are supported (zip, tar, gzip, xzip)

 And small wrapper CLIs are provided: